Social Icons

 Directed by Hiromasa Yonebayashi

-Arrietty is a nice emotional ride of a movie with every setting crafted to pull at your emotional stings and deliver a plot that will have you invested in the well-being of all the characters involved.
-Arrietty is Studio Ghibli adaption of the Mary Norton 1950s – early 1980s book series called The Borrowers.
-The first take I had of this book series is the 1997 British-American live-action comedy adaptation named The Borrowers which was not as fantastic as this.
-Here with the well crafted arm of Hayao Miyazaki this screenplay to which this fantasy animation is based is one which I believe many should see, not so much comedy, but it is suited well for adult viewing.
-Another magnificent thing about this movie is the weight the musical score added to the drama.
+Arrietty is a heartfelt emotional ride of a movie, with every setting carefully crafted to pull at your heartstrings and immerse you in a plot that leaves you invested in the well-being of all the characters.
+This Studio Ghibli adaptation of Mary Norton’s 1950s–1980s book series The Borrowers is a standout.
+My first introduction to The Borrowers was through the 1997 British-American live-action comedy adaptation, which wasn’t nearly as fantastic as this.
+Under the skilled hand of Hayao Miyazaki, who wrote the screenplay, this fantasy animation is a must-see.
+While it leans less on comedy, it’s well-suited for adult viewers.
+Another standout feature of this movie is the musical score, which adds tremendous weight to the drama.

-The plot then revolves around their weird friendship and the survival of the family who fear that they could be the last of their race left.
+The plot revolves around this unusual friendship and the family’s survival, as they fear they may be the last of their kind.

 0 comments: